European leopard

 Leopards have a long history in Europe, spanning from the Early-Middle Pleistocene transition, around 1.2–0.6 million years ago, until the end of the Late Pleistocene, around 12,000 years ago, and possibly later into the early Holocene.
 Remains of leopards have been found across Europe, from the Iberian Peninsula to the Caucasus.

 Taxonomy and genetics

 The proposed Late Pleistocene European leopard subspecies Panthera pardus spelaea was first described as Felis pardus spelaea by Emil Bächler in 1936.

-Several fossil bones from the Early, Middle and Late Pleistocene were described and have been proposed as different leopard subspecies:
+Several different leopard subspecies have been proposed including: